danbev/learning-v8/README.md

 cache must be probed for each message.
 It can be observed that the type of the target does often not vary.
 If a call to type A is done at a particular call site it is very likely that the next time it is called the type will also be A.
 The method address looked up by the system lookup routine can be cached and the call instruction can be overwritten.
-Subsequent call for the same type can jump directly to the cached method and completely avoid the lookup.
+Subsequent calls for the same type can jump directly to the cached method and completely avoid the lookup.
 The prolog of the called method must verify that the receivers type has not changed and do the lookup if it has changed (the type if incorrect, no longer A for example).

 The target methods address is stored in the callers code, or "inline" with the callers code, hence the name "inline cache".

+If V8 is able to make a good assumption about the type of object that will be passed to a method, it can bypass the process of figuring out how to access the objects properties, and instead use the stored information from previous lookups to the objects hidden class.

 #### Polymorfic Inline cache (PIC)
 A polymorfic call site is one where there are many equally likely receiver types (and thus